 - A total of 197 patients completed the study1

-- 99 patients received Rituxan plus glucocorticoid and CYC placebo
+- 99 patients received Rituxan plus glucocorticoids and CYC placebo

-- 98 patients received CYC plus glucocorticoid and Rituxan placebo followed by AZA maintenance regimen at remission
+- 98 patients received CYC plus glucocorticoids and Rituxan placebo followed by AZA maintenance regimen at remission

 The RAVE Trial was conducted by the Immune Tolerance Network and sponsored by the National Institute of Allergy and Infectious Diseases, part of the National Institutes of Health.
 Genentech and Biogen Idec also provided funding and study drug.1